The History Of Bridging Loans

 The impact of the credit crunch on the market

-The 2007 credit crunch saw the market grow yet further.
-As high street banks restricted mortgage lending, people turned to bridging finance to complete transactions that may have otherwise fallen through.
+The 2007 credit crunch saw the market grow further still.
+As high street banks restricted, or even paused mortgage lending, people turned to bridging finance to complete transactions that may have otherwise fallen through.

-On top of this, those who were still in a strong financial position were able to pick up bargain properties at a time when others weren’t willing to commit to purchases.
+On top of this, those who were still in a strong financial position were able to pick up bargain properties at a time when others weren’t willing to commit to purchases or when sales had fallen through.

 Moving out of the recession